konflux-ci/release-service-catalog/tasks/apply-mapping/README.md

 | snapshotPath | Path to the JSON string of the Snapshot spec in the config workspace to apply the mapping to | No | |
 | releasePlanAdmissionPath | Path to the JSON string of the ReleasePlanAdmission in the config workspace which contains the mapping to apply | No | |
 | failOnEmptyResult | Fail the task if the resulting snapshot contains zero components | Yes | false |

+## Changes in 0.11.0
+ * The tags provided in `mapping.defaults.tags` are combined with each components `.tags` entry to form one set of tags
+   * The resulting tags are stored in the snapshot spec file under each component
+   * The supported variables will be replaced in the tags

 ## Changes in 0.10.0
  * Removed default values for `snapshotPath` and `releasePlanAdmissionPath`